Back

 1. Causes and characteristics of the disorder

-Warts are caused by the infection of human papillomavirus (HPV).
-HPV enters from small scars on the skin, causing infection to skin keratinocyte.
-The infected keratinocyte divides at a faster rate, which causes thickening of the epidermis in the infected area and forming warts.
-Typical warts that appear on the hand, foot, or face are called common warts, and are caused by human papillomavirus types 2, 27, and 57.
-Although warts appear in all age groups, children are especially susceptible and may suffer numerous warts.
+Warts are caused by infection with the human papilloma virus (HPV).
+HPV enters the skin through small scars and causes infection of the skin's keratinocytes.
+The infected keratinocyte divides at a faster rate, causing thickening of the epidermis in the infected area and the formation of warts.
+Typical warts that appear on the hand, foot or face are called common warts and are caused by human papilloma virus types 2, 27 and 57.
+Although warts can affect people of all ages, children are particularly susceptible and may develop numerous warts.

 Condyloma acuminatum